sourcegraph/handbook/content/departments/engineering/submit-pr-faq.md

 That said, here’s a rough guideline for evaluating impact of customer-facing features:

 - **High**: Large ARR (>$5M ARR) or MAU (> 500 DAUs) impact, in the next 12 months.
 Fit with strategy.
 Well validated.
 Differentiated feature.
-Eg. a candidate for Batch Changes, Insights, Own or adding support for a broadly-used codehost.
+Eg. a project like Batch Changes, Insights, Own, or adding support for a broadly-used codehost.
 - **Medium**: Large ARR (>$1M ARR) or MAU (> 100 DAUs) impact, in the next 12 months.
 Fit with strategy.
 Elements of validation.
 - **Low**: Unknown or unvalidated impact.
 No clear fit with strategy.